 Can I sue the at-fault driver?

-Yes, in Michigan you can sue the at-fault driver after a car accident to recover your pain and suffering compensation, excess wage loss benefits, excess medical benefits and for a mini tort recovery to pay for repairing damage to your vehicle.
+In Michigan, you can sue the at-fault driver after a car accident to recover your pain and suffering compensation, excess wage loss benefits, excess medical benefits and for a mini tort recovery to pay for repairing damage to your vehicle.

 What do I need to know about suing the at-fault driver for pain and suffering after a work-related car accident?